Are you concerned your child is not reaching language milestones? Are they having difficulties participating at school?

 We also recognise the importance of building your child's confidence by addressing any emotional or social challenges related to stuttering.
 Through support, encouragement, and tailored strategies, a speech pathologist helps children communicate more effectively and feel more confident in their speech.

-Sometimes children may need some extra support to engage with their peers.
+Sometimes children may need some extra support to engage with their peers, or understand them and their actions.

 Pragmatic Language (Social Skills)